Teaching and Learning

 Colleges of the Fenway provides a forum for faculty to come together to discuss issues of importance related to teaching and learning.
 Beginning with the first Department Chair’s conference in 2000, a planning committee convenes each year to offer an annual teaching and learning conference.
 In 2009, COF was awarded a grant from the Davis Educational Foundation to further explore shared teaching and learning offerings.
 This award ultimately led to a three-year program named the Teaching and Learning Collaborative.
 In addition, faculty are encouraged to work both formally and informally with colleagues from across the colleges to explore areas of shared interest.

-Over 100 COF faculty and staff members participated in this year’s annual Teaching and Learning Conference on “Critical Conversations”.
-The two-day conference kicked off on Thursday, November 12 with keynote CK Gunsalus.
+Over 100 COF faculty and staff members participated in last year’s annual Teaching and Learning Conference on “Critical Conversations”.
+The two-day conference kicked off with keynote CK Gunsalus.
 Her session “Change the Script by Changing Your Lines” provided strategies and skills for teaching faculty to handle critical conversations and current issues within the classroom.
-On Friday, November 13, participants attended both a student and faculty staff panel in which members shared their experiences on campus.
-During the day, six breakout sessions we offered on important and timely topics such as “Discussing Race in Predominantly White Classrooms” and “Strategies for Crucial Inclusive Classroom Conversations on Faith and Spirituality”.
+Participants attended both a student and faculty staff panel in which members shared their experiences on campus.
+During the day, six breakout sessions were offered on important and timely topics such as “Discussing Race in Predominantly White Classrooms” and “Strategies for Crucial Inclusive Classroom Conversations on Faith and Spirituality”.

 You will find some presentations and materials utilized during the conference below:

 - Synchronous and Asynchronous Discussions: Getting Everyone Talking Karen H Teeley MSN, RN, AHN-BC, BNE Associate Professor of Practice.
 Director of Online RN to MSN Program, Simmons College